-Hi, my name is Gesy Bekeyei and I’m from Crimea.
+Hi, my name is Gesy Bekeyei.
 I currently live in St. Petersburg and work at Trace Studio.
 My journey into 3D started in 2013 when my roommate introduced me to CryEngine.
 I started playing around inside the 3D world, sculpting terrain and using the assets that came with CryEngine.
 Soon I started to feel like I wanted to make my own assets instead of using already existing work.
 I downloaded 3ds Max and my journey began.
 After a few years of using 3ds Max, I moved to Blender and use it almost exclusively now.

 My interests in 3D are mainly based around sci-fi hard-surface elements such as spacecraft, corridors, weapons, and mechanical devices.
 I’ve been practicing industrial design in order to improve this area.
 Some of my latest works are Section 71 and Lobster.